snugel/digenome-toolkit/README.md

 Instructions
 --

-1. To find start/end positions of aligned sequences, compile 1.find_position_bam.cpp into binary with g++.
-The binary should be linked with bamtools library (https://github.com/pezmaster31/bamtools).
+1. To find start/end positions of aligned sequences, compile 1.find_position_bam.cpp into binary with g++ by running `build_find_position_bam.sh`.
+The script will automatically download and compile bamtools library (https://github.com/pezmaster31/bamtools).
+In order to build bamtools library properly, cmake, g++, and git should be pre-installed.

-   In order to change prefix (type of analysis, namely "WT" or "RGEN"), change string in the header of cpp file.
-Also input bam file should be pre-sorted.

-2. Because the input bam file is already pre-sorted one, the reverse index should only be sorted.
-Running '2.sort.py *reverse.txt' will do this.

-3. Running '3.count.py' and '4.cut_threshold.py' to count the number of each positions, and cut them with some threshold values.

-4. In order to get coverage information from bam file, run '5.coverage.py' with bam file.
+2. Set an environment variable 'DIGENOME_HOME', to the directory which contains python files and executables.

+3. Copy digenome-run script to bin directory (i.e. ~/bin), and run the script to analyze BAM file.
+It will automatically execute all required processes.
 It needs 'pysam' python package to run properly.
-Download and install it via pip or easy_install.

-5. Run '6.get_depth.py', '7.ana_depth.py', and '8.analysis.py' will give you final results.
-Before running the scripts, please set desired creteria inside the files.